Barclays will cut investment bank again if performance doesn't improve

 "I'm not a very patient person and every business within the group has to deliver the RoE (return on equity) that we require of it," Jenkins told reporters.

-"We won't hesitate to continue to optimise capital allocated to the investment bank, the cost base and revenues to generate those returns."
+"We won't hesitate to continue to optimize capital allocated to the investment bank, the cost base and revenues to generate those returns."

 Barclays took a higher-than-expected 750 million pound charge in the fourth quarter as it prepares to settle allegations its traders manipulated foreign exchange markets.